Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Key rules:

-start with a few key competitors
+start with a few most important competitors

 pay attention to position and sentiment

-check sources that support the competition
+check the sources that support the competition

 use visibility gaps to create content and implement recommendations